m1maker/ngt-docs/NGT documents/main/functions/math/random.md

 ## Example

-// Display the window and wait for the user to close it.
+// Display the window and wait for the user to close it by pressing ok button.
 ```
 void main()
 {